• Skip to primary navigation

 As workflows shift throughout the day, these tools fail to keep up.
 The result is inconsistent access control that creates confusion and slows down work instead of supporting it.

-Robotics work cell surrounded by retractable barriers for temporary access control in an automated warehouse
+A robotics work cell in an automated warehouse surrounded by retractable barriers for temporary access control.

 Retractable Barriers as a Flexible Safety Solution